animegolem/pirate-extensions-extended/README.md

 ## Description
 This repository contains additional supplementary materials for adapted in-ear microphones [1], based on the PIRATE microphones design by Denk et al. [2]

-We strongly recommend reading both linked papers because this is just boiling down and stealing that work. o7
+I strongly recommend reading both linked papers because this is just boiling down and stealing that work. o7

 ## Contents